haseebajmal/cloud-spanner-samples/README.md

 ## How to run the application locally

-NOTE: Requires gcloud, mvn, grpc_cli installed.
+NOTE: Requires gcloud, grpc_cli installed.

 1. Create a database locally using cloud-spanner-emulator and export spanner host for client libraries to work.